-Combination Seats are all front facing only type seats that are normally supplied with adjustable 5-point front harness.
-Once your child has exceeded the weight or size limits of the harness the seat converts to a belt positioning booster type of seat.
-Some of these seats are supplied with integrated bottle and snack holders and a few have compartments for your child to put small things in to keep them occupied during their journey.
+Harness Boosters are all front facing only and come supplied with adjustable 5-point front harness.
+Once your child has exceeded the weight or size limits of the harness the seat converts to a belt-positioning booster type of seat.
+Some of these come supplied with integrated bottle and snack holders and a few have compartments for your child to put small things in to keep them occupied during their journey.

 Suitable from about 40lbs upwards until the manufacturers weight limit is exceeded.